taranchauhan/springboot-microservices-example/README.md

 Zuul uses Ribbon to automatically load balance requests when forwarding to each microservice.

-You can test running multiple instances of each microservice using `java -Dserver.port=<PORT> -jar <NAME_OF_JAR>.jar` and navigating to http://localhost:8761 which is the Eureka server GUI.
+You can test running multiple instances of each microservice using:
+`java -Dserver.port=<PORT> -jar <NAME_OF_JAR>.jar` and navigating to http://localhost:8761 which is the Eureka server GUI.

 It will show you all of the running microservices and how many instances of each are up and running.